Blond psyllium: benefits, dosage, contraindications

 Posologie

-Preliminary studies suggest that psyllium may aid in weight loss by reducing appetite in overweight and/or obese individuals.
+Preliminary studies suggest that psyllium may facilitate weight loss by reducing appetite in overweight and/or obese individuals.
 Indeed, high-viscosity fibers decrease the absorption of macronutrients which leads to increased insulin sensitivity and thus increased satiety.
-A high-fiber diet consisting of a supplement of psyllium and fibers from a healthy diet provided the greatest improvements in metabolic syndrome risk factors.
+A high-fiber diet consisting of a psyllium supplement and fibers from a healthy diet produced the greatest improvements in metabolic syndrome risk factors.

 Posologie